martijndeh/react-native-region-monitor/README.md

 # react-native-region-monitor

-A simple and easy to use geographical region monitoring API for React Native.
-This only works for iOS.
+A simple and easy to use geographical region monitoring API for React Native, on iOS and Android.

 ## Getting started